 What’s more, many vegans boycott companies that test on animals and purchase only cosmetics that are free of animal by-products.

 People known as “ethical vegans” also tend to steer clear of circuses, zoos, rodeos, horse races, and any other activities involving the use of animals for entertainment.

 Finally, many environmentalists adopt a vegan diet for its reduced impact on the earth’s resources and the benefits it has against climate change (

 For many, veganism is more than just a diet.
 This explains why many vegans refuse to spend money on clothing, beauty products, or entertainment that involves the exploitation of animals.

 Vegetarians and vegans may avoid consuming animal products for similar reasons, but do so to various extents.

 Several types of vegetarians exist, and vegans are at the strictest end of the vegetarian spectrum.

 Both types of diet can be considered safe for all stages of life, but vegan diets may even offer additional health benefits.

-However, it's important for both vegetarians and vegans to plan their diets well in order to avoid health problems over the long term.
+However, it’s important for both vegetarians and vegans to plan their diets well in order to avoid health complications over the long term.